 Stephen's practice focuses on individual rights in four discrete areas.
-These are civil claims against the police and public authorities, inquests, mental health, public law and judicial review.
-He was one of the lead advocates representing bereaved families in the Hillsborough Inquests.
+These are civil claims against the police and public authorities; inquests; mental health and Court of Protection; public law/judicial review.
+He was one of the lead advocates representing bereaved families in the Hillsborough Inquests and has appeared as advocate in a number of public inquiries.

 Stephen specialises in claims for false imprisonment, assault, malicious prosecution and misfeasance in public office against the police, prison authorities and psychiatric hospitals.
-Stephen is highly experienced in trials in this area, and conducts many High Court and County Court trials in these types of claim every year, as well as advising in many others that settle.
+Stephen is highly experienced in trials in this area, and conducts many High Court and County Court trials in these types of claim every year, as well as advising in countless others that settle on favourable terms.
+He has appeared in many of the leading appellate decisions in this area.

 Stephen was involved in some of the first damages claims under the Human Rights Act 1998.
 He was the lead advocate in a case before the European Court of Human Rights concerning forcible entry by the police, in a decision important enough to be reported in the European Human Rights Reports.

-Stephen’s legal knowledge and skill at pleading means he is writing the section on Malicious Prosecution for Atkin’s Court Forms.
+Stephen’s legal knowledge and skill at pleading meant he was commissioned to write the section on Malicious Prosecution for the latest edition of Atkin’s Court Forms.

 Keegan v Chief Constable of Merseyside Police 1 WLR 2187 (appeal raising ambit of tort of malicious procurement of search warrant in circumstances where no human rights claim could be brought.
 Resulted in successful Strasbourg claim)